Compliance

 • Rights related to automated decision-making

-• Lawful basis for processing
+• Lawful basis for all processing activities

 • Privacy by design and default

-• Data protection impact assessments (DPIAs)
+• Data protection impact assessments (DPIAs) for high-risk processing

-• Data processing agreements (DPAs) with processors
+• Data processing agreements (DPAs) with all processors

 • Data Protection Officer (DPO) for certain organizations